 - Significantly more accurate injection with all injection procedures

 - Improved outcomes.

-Nowadays more patients are wanting to have their injection performed under ultrasound guidance because of the above reasons.
-They improve accuracy, they improve outcome and they reduce the risks of side effects and injury during the injection procedure.
+Nowadays more patients are wanting to have their injections performed under ultrasound guidance because of the above reasons.
+They improve accuracy, they improve outcomes and they reduce the risks of side effects and injury during the injection procedure.